-The student is challenged to master Hebrew as a living language by developing both spoken and written language skills.
-This intensive course is enhanced by innovative study tools, such as computer and audio and video cassette learning tools in the University language laboratory as well as traditional study procedures.
-Internalization of Hebrew vocabulary and grammar is enhanced when using all learning modalities—hearing, speaking, reading, and writing—and long-term retention of vocabulary and verb forms is significantly increased.
-This intensive course is taught at the university prior to the Spring Semester.
+The student is challenged to begin learning Hebrew as a living language by developing both spoken and written language skills.
+Along with traditional approaches, this intensive course is enhanced by innovative study methods, including audio and video learning tutorials in a University language laboratory setting.
+Internalization of Hebrew vocabulary and grammar is encouraged through hearing, speaking, reading and writing Hebrew.
+This immersion approach leads to long-term retention of vocabulary and verb forms.

 “My ability to read, analyze, and teach the language and literature of the Bible is largely a result of linguistic fluency acquired in the study of the modern tongue.”
 Dr. Aaron Hornkohl, graduate of JCBT, now lecturer in Hebrew at Cambridge University.

 Instructor: Eyal Nahum is a native Israeli with a MA degree in linguistics.

 Class Hours: 120 Credits: 6